How solar energy compares to other renewable sources of energy

 Hydroelectricity, though effective, is generally supplied through the use of large dams which takes years to develop and require large investments.
 Also, building a dam has the ability to alter an entire ecosystem.Humans have to be relocated, and hydro plants often change the natural flow of the waterways they take over, creating new lakes and reducing water flow downstream.
 These installations can also affect wildlife in the area, blocking fish migration and altering habitats.
 These dams sometimes submerge forests, so their contribution to reducing climatic change is doubtful in some cases.

 Photovoltaic panels, on the other hand, do not alter their environment and can be built in a matter of months.
 One of the advantages of solar power is its versatility.
-A land or roof installation can be set up almost anywhere as sunshine varies much less than wind or rainfall.
+A land or rooftop solar installation can be set up almost anywhere as the sunshine varies much less than wind or rainfall.

 Solar versus Biomass